sharperdev/vs-sharper/README.md

 An extension to make developing C# projects in VS Code fun and productive.

+## Installation

+Install from within VS Code or through VS Code [Marketplace](https://marketplace.visualstudio.com/items?itemName=eservice-online.vs-sharper).

+Requires an installation of .NET Core Runtime >= 2.1 (2.1, 2.2 or 3.0) or .NET Core SDK for some features.

 ## Features

 ### Add a New C# Class or Interface File